 - Disclose secrets that are blocking intimacy with your spouse in the presence of a pastor or counselor.

 - Create a covenant of trustworthiness with your partner that lists important ways you each will be faithful to one another.

 - Set aside time each week to be with your spouse.
-Go out for coffee or a meal in order to build communication skills.
+Go out for coffee or a meal to build communication skills.